 Why is this important?

-One of the central lessons from the Ebola health crisis – which killed more than 11 000 people – was the urgent need to improve capacities to provide medical assistance swiftly when needed.
-Against the backdrop of this devastating epidemic, European countries have come together under the EU Civil Protection Mechanism to set up the European Medical Corps (EMC), which aims to provide a rapid European response to emergencies with health consequences both inside and outside Europe.
+One of the central lessons from the Ebola health crisis, which killed more than 11 000 people, was the urgent need to improve capacities to provide medical assistance swiftly when needed.
+Against the backdrop of this devastating epidemic European countries have come together under the EU Civil Protection Mechanism to set up the European Medical Corps (EMC).
+The Corps aims to provide a rapid European response to emergencies with health consequences both inside and outside Europe.

 What are we doing?

 The European Medical Corps will significantly increase the availability of doctors and medical equipment in response to emergencies, and allow for better response planning and preparations.